 For more information on how to stay active, see our article on 5 fitness tips for older people.

-Maintaining an active mind is just as important as maintaining your physical wellbeing.
+Maintaining an active mind is just as important to those trying to live independently as maintaining your physical wellbeing.
 Exercising your brain as well as your body enables you to live a happier and more fulfilled life.

 Healthy lifestyle tips

 Here are some other tips on maintaining a healthy lifestyle:

 - Healthy eating – we all need a balanced diet and exercise to ensure that we have good physical and mental health.

 - Stopping smoking – use the NHS stop smoking tool to get daily tips for success to stop smoking, visit the NHS Choices website

 - Leisure centres offer opportunities for getting active and healthy.
 For details of what’s on, visit your local leisure centre’s website, or see our page on leisure and activities.

 - You can now also get NHS verified health advice from Amazon Alexa devices, for example asking “Alexa, how do I treat a migraine?” will give out the correct NHS verified advice for this issue, find out more.